NewThe Scope Gap Playbook - 8 Habits Behind Subcontractor Scopes That Survive the ProjectRead the Playbook →

-Fire Protection Scope of Work: Template and Checklist for Commercial GCs
+Fire Protection Scope of Work: NFPA 13/14/20 Hydraulic Design and AHJ Submittals

 Fire protection is one of the most code-driven and authority-reviewed trades on any commercial construction project.
 A poorly scoped fire protection scope of work leads to AHJ (Authority Having Jurisdiction) rejection, costly re-designs, and construction holds that can delay occupancy by weeks.
 Every PM and estimator working on a commercial project — office, institutional, industrial, or residential — needs a fire protection scope of work that covers system type, code compliance basis, hydraulic design, coordination requirements, and inspection milestones.
 This guide covers all of it.